OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 The `ADD` custom function computes the sum of the two numbers that you specify as input parameters.
 Typing `=CONTOSO.ADD(10,200)` should produce the result **210** in the cell after you press enter.

-If the `CONTOSO` namespace isn't available, complete the following steps to register the add-in in Excel.
+If the `CONTOSO` namespace isn't available in the autocomplete menu, take the following steps to register the add-in in Excel.

 ### [Excel on Windows or Mac](#tab/excel-windows)